streetturtle/awesome-wm-widgets/gerrit-widget/README.md

  ![gerrit_widget](./gerrit_widget.png)

- when clicked it shows reviews in a list:, if an item of a list is clicked, the review will be opened in the default browser:
+ when clicked it shows reviews in a list:

  ![popup](./popup.png)